cschreib/kmos-scripts/README.md

 cphy++ optimize reduce.cpp
 ```

-3) Now copy the attached "make_calib.sh" file into the working directory.
+3) Now copy the "make_calib.sh" file into the working directory.
 Open it to make sure that :
 - all the calibration sets are listed in the CALIBS variable
 - the raw data directory is correct in RAW_DIR
 - the value of GRATING matches your observations (the format is `XXX`, where "X" is the name of the band in which you observe; by default is it the K band, so `GRATING=KKK`; in our some other of our own KMOS programs we used H+K, so `GRATING=HKHKHK`; you get the point).